sfvicente/RestApiBestPractices/Docs/Performance.md

 <br><br>

-### Do not use compression if the amount of requests being served is so high that compression time becomes a bottleneck.
+### Do not use compression if the amount of requests being served is so high that compression time becomes a bottleneck

 // TODO: add description.